Xsolla and Savvy Games Group Sign Memorandum of Understanding to Further Video Game Development in the Middle East

-Xsolla and Savvy Games Group partner on launching the Xsolla Savvy Game Development Academy in Saudi Arabia, producing industry leading events, creating 3,600 new jobs by 2030, and establishing Riyadh as Xsolla's regional headquarters, advancing the Kingdom's Vision 2030 as a global games and esports hub
+Xsolla and Savvy Games Group partner on launching the Xsolla Academy in Saudi Arabia, producing industry leading events, creating 3,600 new jobs by 2030, and establishing Riyadh as Xsolla's regional headquarters, advancing the Kingdom's Vision 2030 as a global games and esports hub

 Xsolla, a global video game commerce company, today announced the signing of a Memorandum of Understanding (MoU) with Savvy Games Group ("Savvy"), Saudi Arabia's National Champion for Games and Esports, to advance the Kingdom's Vision 2030 and to create economic opportunities for game developers in the Middle East and around the world.